Intervals

 Import...
 Add start and stop times from a Time Component by selecting an available time component for the selected object and clicking Apply.

-Select this source to add one or more external interval list files (*.int) containing start and stop times to indicate time periods during which access is possible, or time periods during which access is not possible.
+Select this source option to add one or more external interval list files (*.int) containing start and stop times to indicate time periods during which access is possible, or time periods during which access is not possible.
 You have the following options for entering interval files:

 • When interval data loaded from an external file is edited, a new interval file will be created so as not to overwrite the original.

-• If you loaded any interval files that also contained object data restrictions, the resulting customizable intervals will have the object data restrictions removed as well as any overlaps.
+If you loaded any interval files that also contained object data restrictions, the resulting customizable intervals will have the object data restrictions removed as well as any overlaps.
 Object data restrictions cannot be modified on this page; any changes must be made to the interval file itself.

-Exclude Intervals
+Exclude Time Intervals option

 Define whether specified periods should be included in or excluded from access computations.